 FGCU’s MPA program is Southwest Florida’s only professionally accredited distance MPA program.
 Professional accreditation for MPA programs is awarded nationally by NASPAA, the Network of Schools of Public Policy, Affairs, and Administration.
 For a brief overview of why professional accreditation of MPA programs is beneficial for students, please refer to the NASPAA’s statement.

-For additional program information and application forms, please contact Dr. Robert Lee, MPA Graduate Program Coordinator and Assistant Professor, at (239) 590-7704.
+For additional program information and application forms, please contact Dr. Robert Lee, MPA Graduate Program Coordinator and Associate Professor, at (239) 590-7704.